bohnelang/CUDA-on-a-HP-ProLiant-DL360p-G8/Readme.md

 ### ------------------------------------------

 ## MSI GeForce GT 1030
 First we use a very cheap card (MSI GeForce GT 1030 with 384 cuda cores) that was working fine.
-We are useing Linux and mathlab.
+We are using Linux and mathlab.
 This card can be used without modifications.

 MSI GeForce GT 1030:
 - 384 CUDA Cores
 - 2GB 64-Bit DDR4
-- PCI Express 3.0 x16 (Uses x4)
+- PCIe 3.0 x16 (Uses x4)
 - Maximum Power Consumption 	30 W

 ![MSI GeForce GT 1030 view from top](IMG-20180925-WA0009.jpg)